 – Stretch mark creams

 Using such a cream will make your skin more elastic and smooth, but that doesn’t mean that stretch marks will not appear.
 This depends on the type of skin.
 Some women smear all kinds of creams and oils, but they still have stretch marks.
 And some don’t use creams or use very little and don’t have stretch marks.
 I was lucky and no stretch marks appeared on my belly.
-The products I used were Palmer’s cream for stretch marks, cocoa butter, and coconut oil.
+The products I used were cocoa butter and coconut oil.
 I used them once or twice a day, after the third month.
 Also, during pregnancy, the skin around the breasts grows really faster and can result in stretch marks.
 I used the same products for my breasts, but unfortunately without much success.
 So, you see, that in my case, I use really good products (in my opinion), and I don’t have any stretch marks on my belly, but I have some on my breasts.

 – Healthy eating